 Councillors are governors, not managers.
 They have no involvement in day-to-day operations and don't direct staff.
 They do, however, make decisions at Council meetings that provide direction to staff through the Chief Administrative Officer (CAO), who is the manager of the corporation.
 Council ensures the administrative policies, practices and procedures of the corporation provide for accountability and transparency.

-The Reeve and Deputy Reeve are elected by voters across the entire municipality.
+The Mayor and Deputy Mayor are elected by voters across the entire municipality.

 Councillors liaise with community members on a regular basis.
 Feel free to reach out to your Councillors any time.